endigma/unocss-preset-radix/README.md

 ### aliases

-An array of tuples in the format `[alias, target]` that allows you to set aliases for the color palette.
-This does _not_ work with `hue` at the moment.
-(Feel free to contribute this, it's just a technicality with how `hue` works)
+A key value object of color aliases in the format `alias: target` that allows you to set aliases for the color palette.
+You cannot set aliases to other aliases.

 ## `hue`